 Varies from a light slivery gray to shades of bluish gray.

-As a natural product, Indiana Limestone contains at least a few distinguishable calcite streaks or spots, fossils or shelly formations, pit holes, reedy formations, open texture streaks, honeycomb formations, iron spots, travertine-like formations and grain formation changes.
+As a natural product, Indiana Limestone contains at least a few distinguishable calcite streaks or spots, fossil or shell formations, pit holes, reedy formations, open texture streaks, honeycomb formations, iron spots, travertine-like formations and grain formation changes.
+Grades are applied to the stone in order to minimize or showcase these characteristics by design.

 Fine to average-grained stone having a controlled minimum of the above characteristics.